Guinness: History

-The Guinness brewery in Park Royal, London, closed in 2005.
+The Guinness brewery in Park Royal London, closed in 2005.
 The production of all Guinness sold in the UK and Ireland was moved to St. James's Gate Brewery, Dublin.

 Guinness had a fleet of ships, barges and yachts.

-The Irish Sunday Independent newspaper reported on 17 June 2007 that Diageo intended to close the historic St James's Gate plant in Dublin and move to a greenfield site on the outskirts of the city.
-This news caused some controversy when it was announced.
+The Irish Sunday Independent newspaper reported on 17 June 2007 that Diageo intended to close the historic St. James's Gate plant in Dublin and move to a greenfield site on the outskirts of the city.

 Initially, Diageo dismissed talk of a move as a rumor, but as speculation mounted in the wake of the Sunday Independent article, the company confirmed it was undertaking a "significant review of its operations".
-This review was part of the company's ongoing drive to reduce the environmental impact of brewing at the St James's Gate plant.
+This review was part of the company's ongoing drive to reduce the environmental impact of brewing at the St. James's Gate plant.

 On 23 November 2007, an article appeared in the Evening Herald, a Dublin newspaper, stating that the Dublin City Council, in the best interests of the city of Dublin, had put forward a motion to prevent planning permission ever being granted for the development of the site, thus making it very difficult for Diageo to sell off the site for residential development.

-On 9 May 2008, Diageo announced that the St James's Gate brewery will remain open and undergo renovations, but that breweries in Kilkenny and Dundalk will be closed by 2013 when a new larger brewery is opened near Dublin.
-The result will be a loss of roughly 250 jobs across the entire Diageo/Guinness workforce in Ireland.
+On 9 May 2008, Diageo announced that the St. James's Gate brewery will remain open and undergo renovations, but that breweries in Kilkenny and Dundalk will be closed by 2013 when a new larger brewery is opened near Dublin.
+The result will be a loss of roughly 250 jobs across the entire Diageo and Guinness workforce in Ireland.
 Two days later, the Sunday Independent again reported that Diageo chiefs had met with Tánaiste Mary Coughlan, the deputy leader of the Government of Ireland, about moving operations to Ireland from the UK to benefit from its lower corporation tax rates.
 Several UK firms have made the move in order to pay Ireland's 12.5 per cent rate rather than the UK's 28 per cent rate.
-Diageo released a statement to the London stock exchange denying the report.
-Despite the merger that created Diageo plc in 1997, Guinness has retained its right to the Guinness brand and associated trademarks and thus continues to trade under the traditional Guinness name despite trading under the corporation name Diageo for a brief period in 1997.
+Diageo released a statement to the London Stock Exchange (LSE) denying the report.
+Despite the merger that created Diageo plc in 1997, Guinness has retained its right to the Guinness brand and associated trademarks and thus continues to trade under the traditional Guinness name despite trading under the corporate name Diageo for a brief period in 1997.

-In 2017 Diageo made their beer suitable for consumption by vegetarians and vegans by introducing a new filtration process that avoided the use of isinglass from fish bladders to filter out yeast particles.
+In 2017, Diageo made their beer suitable for consumption by vegetarians and vegans by introducing a new filtration process that avoided the use of isinglass from fish bladders to filter out yeast particles.

 Composition

-Guinness stout is made from water, barley, roast malt extract, hops, and brewer's yeast.
+Guinness stout is made from water, malted barley, roasted barley, hops, and brewer's yeast.
 A portion of the barley is roasted to give Guinness its dark colour and characteristic taste.
 It is pasteurised and filtered.

 Until the late 1950s, Guinness was still racked into wooden casks.
 In the late 1950s and early 1960s, Guinness ceased brewing cask-conditioned beers and developed a keg brewing system with aluminium kegs replacing the wooden casks; these were nicknamed "iron lungs".